-- Food and fluid are restricted until children are able to swallow them and are alert with no signs of hemorrhage. - Cool water, crushed ice, flavored ice pops, or diluted fruit juice is given - fluids with a red or brown color are generally avoided to distinguish fresh or old blood in emesis from the ingested liquid. - Children often begin soft foods, cooked fruits, soup, and mashed potatoes, on the first or second postoperative day or as the child tolerates feeding. - Avoid irritating liquids such as orange juice and lemonade.
+- Food and fluid are restricted until children are able to swallow them and are alert with no signs of hemorrhage. - Cool water, crushed ice, flavored ice pops, or diluted fruit juice is given - fluids with a red or brown color are generally avoided to distinguish fresh or old blood in emesis from the ingested liquid. - Children often begin soft foods, particularly gelatin, cooked fruits, sherbet, soup, and mashed potatoes, on the first or second postoperative day or as the child tolerates feeding. - Avoid irritating liquids such as orange juice and lemonade. - Milk and ice cream products tend to cling to the surgical site and make swallowing more difficult